Kevin Durant to sign with Brooklyn Nets | New Country 923

 Kevin Durant to sign with Brooklyn Nets

-NEW YORK (AP) — Kevin Durant says he will signing with the Brooklyn Nets, leaving the Golden State Warriors after three seasons.
+NEW YORK (AP) — Kevin Durant is headed to the Brooklyn Nets, leaving the Golden State Warriors after three seasons.

-The announcement was made Sunday at the start of the NBA free agency period on the Instagram page for The Boardroom, an online series looking at sports business produced by Durant and business partner Rich Kleiman.
+His decision was announced Sunday at the start of the NBA free agency period on the Instagram page for The Boardroom, an online series looking at sports business produced by Durant and business partner Rich Kleiman.

-Durant won titles with Golden State in 2017 and ’18 then was injured for much of this postseason as the team lost the NBA Finals in six games to the Toronto Raptors.
+Durant won titles with Golden State in 2017 and ’18 then was injured for much of the postseason this year as the team lost the NBA Finals in six games to the Toronto Raptors.

 A ruptured right Achilles tendon could keep him out the entire next season, and whenever he returns it will be in the Brooklyn black.